johann-solo/oliveandmango.github.io/_posts/blog/2017-09-08-provincale-fish.md

 1. Transfer to baking sheet and roast fish until it's done and opaque in the centre.
 (This took approx 30-40 minutes with this size fish)

-1. Transfer fish to platter, tent with foil  for a few minutes while you make the Provençal sauce.
+1. Transfer fish to platter, tent with foil  for a few minutes while you make the Provençale sauce.

 ## For the sauce